An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Introduction

-Let $P \colon L^2(E_+|_N) \to \ker (D_N)$ be the orthogonal projection.
 Let $\tilde M$ be the double of $M$, let $\tilde E \to \tilde M$ be the extension of $E$, and let $\tilde D$ be the extension of $D$ to $\tilde M$.
 (To be precise, on the second copy of $M$ inside $\tilde M$, both the orientation on $M$ and the grading on $E$ are reversed.)
-We write $\tilde D_{\pm}$ for the restrictions of $\tilde D$ to sections of $\tilde E_{\pm}$, respectively. \begin{theorem} Suppose that $D_N$ has a well-defined $g$-delocalised $\eta$-invariant, and that $0$ is isolated in the spectrum of $D_N$ (if it is in the spectrum).
-Suppose that $P$ is $g$-trace class, and that the other conditions listed in Theorem \ref{thm DN not inv} hold as well.
-Then the operators $D$ and $\tilde D$ are $g$-Fredholm, and \beq{eq APS intro 2} \ind_g(D) = \frac{1}{2}\ind_g(\tilde D)- \frac{\Tr_g(P)+ \eta_g(D_N)}{2}. \eeq \end{theorem} See Theorem \ref{thm DN not inv}.
+We write $\tilde D_{\pm}$ for the restrictions of $\tilde D$ to sections of $\tilde E_{\pm}$, respectively.
+We state the results here under the condition that $D_N$ is invertible for simplicity; the results generalise to the case where $0$ is isolated in the spectrum of $D_N$. \begin{theorem} Suppose that $D_N$ is invertible and has a well-defined $g$-delocalised $\eta$-invariant.
+Suppose that the conditions listed in Theorem \ref{thm APS} hold.
+Then the operators $D$ and $\tilde D$ are $g$-Fredholm, and \beq{eq APS intro 2} \ind_g(D) = \frac{1}{2}\ind_g(\tilde D)- \frac12{\eta_g(D_N)}. \eeq \end{theorem} See Theorem \ref{thm APS}.
 The manifold $\tilde M$ has no boundary, so that the first term on the right hand side of \eqref{eq APS intro 2} is the contribution of the interior of $M$.

-To be precise, in Theorem \ref{thm APS intro} the space of sections on which $D$ is $g$-Fredholm, and on which $\ind_g(D)$ is defined, should be specified.
-If $D_N$ is not invertible, but $0$ is isolated in its spectrum, then this is true for certain weighted Sobolev or $L^2$-spaces.
-This is analogous to the approach in $b$-calculus.
-In the family index case or in the case of free actions on Galois covers, this condition ensures a choice of a spectral section in the sense of \cite{Leichtnam98, Melrose-Piazza}.
-See Remark~\ref{rem spec.sec}.

 We make Theorem \ref{thm APS intro} more concrete if $g$ is the identity element $e$ of an arbitrary unimodular locally compact group, and for more general elements $g$ of two relevant classes of groups.
 We do this by showing that the conditions of Theorem \ref{thm APS intro} hold, and giving a topological expression for the first term on the right hand side of \eqref{eq APS intro 2}.
-This has the following consequence. \begin{corollary} Suppose that either \begin{itemize} \item $G$ is any unimodular locally compact group, and $g=e$; \item $G$ is discrete and finitely generated, and the conjugacy class of $g$ has polynomial growth; or \item $G$ is a connected, linear, real semisimple Lie group, and $g$ is semisimple. \end{itemize} Then $D$ is $g$-Fredholm, $P$ is $g$-trace class, $D_N$ has a well-defined $g$-delocalised $\eta$-invariant, and
+This has the following consequence. \begin{corollary} Suppose that $D$ is a $\Spinc$-Dirac operator twisted by a vector bundle, and that $D_N$ is invertible.
+Suppose furthermore that either \begin{itemize} \item $G$ is any unimodular locally compact group, and $g=e$; \item $G$ is discrete and finitely generated, and the conjugacy class of $g$ has polynomial growth; or \item $G$ is a connected, linear, real semisimple Lie group, and $g$ is semisimple. \end{itemize} Then $D$ is $g$-Fredholm, $D_N$ has a well-defined $g$-delocalised $\eta$-invariant, and